uunicorn/python-validity/README.md

 - The device firmware is uploaded to the device
 - The device is calibrated

+For 138a:0097 it's also possible to enroll fingers in the internal storage
+doing:
+`validity-sensors-tools.py --tool enroll --finger-id [0-9]`

 Once the chip is paired with the computer via this tool, it's possible to use it in libfprint using the driver at
 - https://github.com/3v1n0/libfprint/